nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 ### A better way

 In a more realistic example, we might have a complex, multi-dimensional design space with an awkward shape, and we might not have any clear idea of where the best solution lies.
-Perhaps more imporantly, real-world simulation cases can be incredibly complex—requiring vast HPC clusters and sometimes running for days.
+Perhaps more importantly, real-world simulation cases can be incredibly complex—requiring vast HPC clusters and sometimes running for days.
 This is the scenario where we would definitely want to start using an optimisation routine to explore the design space for us, because anything even approaching an exhaustive search would be infeasible.